thomsonreuters/AtomOntologyCompleter/README.md

 * [SHACL](https://www.w3.org/TR/shacl/)
 * [SKOS](https://www.w3.org/2009/08/skos-reference/skos.html)

-If you'd like others added either raise an issue on the atom pacakge or do a pull request with the conversion.
+If you'd like others added either raise an issue on the atom package or do a pull request with the conversion.
+Contributions are greatly appreciated.
 Note that the ontology is matched based on common prefixes.

 Known ontologies are referenced from the file `ontologies.json` in `\lib`.
 Each ontology has a JSON file that contains the completion info.

-To generate a new file, run `convert.py` over a ttl version of the ontology to generate the json.
+To generate a new file, run `convert.py` over a ttl version of the ontology to generate the JSON.

-Contributions are greatly appreciated.
-Please fork this repository and open a pull request to add new ontologies.